Brahetrolleborg: Holme Abbey

-Rantzausholm
+Rantzaushol, 1667–

 The crown maintained ownership of the property until 1568 when Frederick II sold it to Heinrich Rantzau for 55,000 rigsdaler.
 The deed allowed Heinrich to establish an estate on the former abbey's grounds to be inherited by his male descendants.
 The estate was thus established as Rantzausholm.
 After Heinrich's death in 1598, the estate was inherited by his son Breide Rantzau.
 After Briede's death in 1618, the estate passed to his son Kai Rantzau who died in 1623 and left the estate to his brother Frands.
 After Frands drowned in 1632, the estate was transferred to Kai Rantzau's only child, Sophie, before being transferred to his widow, Anne Lykke, in 1635.
 Anne died in 1641 and the property was transferred to her brother Frands Lykke, and then to his son Kai Lykke in 1646.
 After accusing Queen Sophie Amalie of adultery, Kai Lykke was involved in a scandal in the 1660s which led to his conviction, exile, and the confiscation of all of his properties by the crown.
 As a result, the estate once again became a possession of the crown in 1661.

 After the Carl Gustav wars, the manor had become dilapidated and was in severe disrepair.
 In 1664, Frederick III granted the estate to his court favourite, the German merchant and politician Christoffer Gabel.
 In 1667, the estate again was returned to the crown.

-Brahetrolleborg
+Brahe/Rrolle family, 1668–1722

 In 1668 the estate, along with patronage of its two churches, was deeded to Birgitte Trolle.
 Brigitte married into the Brahe family, and on 2 February 1672, she was made a baroness and the barony of Brahetrolleborg was formed from the former lands of Rantzauholm and the neighboring Brendegård property.
 Her brother and heir, privy councilor Corfitz Trolle died in 1684, and therefore when Birgitte died in 1687, the estate and her title were inherited by Corfitz's son, Frederik Trolle.
 Frederik established several schools on the estate, the last of which remained operational until 1900.
 After Frederik's death in 1700, Brahetrolleborg passed to his brother Niels Trolle.
 Niels died in 1722 with no descendants and so the property once again fell back to the crown.